UK Growing Seasons: Your Complete Vegetable Planting Guide

 | Garlic | 36–40 weeks | October–November | July onwards |

 Want results fast?
-Start with radishes, rocket, and lettuce.
-You will be eating your first harvest within a month of sowing.
-For something more substantial, courgettes and French beans give huge yields within 10 weeks.
+Start with radishes, rocket, and lettuce — first harvest within a month of sowing.
+For something more substantial, courgettes and French beans give huge yields in 10 weeks.
 The slowest crops — garlic, parsnips, and Brussels sprouts — are planted months in advance but reward patience with some of the best flavours in the garden.

 January — Planning and Early Starts